-We’ve covered a lot of kitchen lists before, from simple basics you need right away to deeper apartment kitchen essentials guides for people who love cooking and want every little detail covered.
-But this post is different because we’re getting into a full list of 50 first apartment kitchen essentials that truly help you set up a functional kitchen from scratch.
+I’ve covered a lot of apartment kitchen essentials before, from simple basics you need right away to more detailed guides for people who cook often and want every little thing covered.
+However, this post is different because it’s getting into a full 50 list.

-Apartment Kitchen Essentials
+The Complete First Apartment Kitchen Essentials List

 If you just want all the apartment kitchen essential finds in one place, you can shop the full list here.

-Apartment Kitchen Essentials You’ll Use Daily
+Apartment Kitchen Essentials Youโll Use Daily

 1. Filtered Water Pitcher